gcarvelli/qftp/README.md

 QFTP uses a combination of control socket and repeated [QotD](https://tools.ietf.org/html/rfc865) connections to transfer your files 512 delectable bytes at a time.

 ## DISCLAIMER
-Please never actually use this for anything ever
+Please don't use this for anything ever.